cloud-bulldozer/benchmark-operator/README.md

 ## Installation (Helm)

-Installing the benchmark-operator is easiest by using the helm chart and can be done with the following commands.
+Installing the benchmark-operator via Helm can be done with the following commands.
 This requires your machine to have Helm installed.
 [Install Helm](https://helm.sh/docs/intro/install/)

 > Note: If running on openshift you'll need to run this command before installing the chart. `oc adm policy -n benchmark-operator add-scc-to-user privileged -z benchmark-operator`